emmastrand/Kenya_SamakiSalama/FishLandings/Results_report.md

 I've written a [protocol](https://github.com/emmastrand/Kenya_SamakiSalama/blob/main/FishLandings/scripts/QC.md#-protocol-to-run-this-with-a-future-xlsx-file) within the QC R markdown file for future personnel to run the quality control script.
 Each section requires personnel to read through the output (i.e. output list of fishermen enumerators) and double check that list is as expected.
 The scientific name section will take the longest.

-I used the file `Fishlandings-data- CC-JM-Clay-IW combined 7-28-2022.xlsx` as input for the quality control R markdown.
+I used the file `Fishlandings-data- CC-JM-Clay-IW updated 04-09-2022.xlsx` as input for the quality control R markdown.

 ### Next Steps

-Austin asking Kenya team:
-1.)
-The Take-Home info columns were taken out but we still need this information.
-2.)
-The # of fishermen column is wonky - these numbers are in the hundreds and thousands.
-What happened?
-3.)
-Nov Dec 2021 data missing.

 Emma focusing on: